elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

 - MSBFS 2020:7 3 kap.
 1 §
 - MSBFS 2020:7 3 kap.
 2 §
 - HSLF-FS 2016:40 3 kap.
 10 § Upphandling och utveckling
+- BSI IT-Grundschutz APP.4.4.A1
+- BSI IT-Grundschutz APP.4.4.A15
+---

+Compliant Kubernetes recommends to setting up at least two separate environments: one for testing and one for production.

 ---

 # How Many Environments?